-Currently, adoption of HBPM is encouraging.
-Sixty physicians made up of 30 General Practitioners (GP), 20 cardiologists, and 10 nephrologists were surveyed.
+The adoption of HBPM has been encouraging.
+A report published in 2017 by Setia et al, 201710 described a survey of sixty physicians made up of 30 GPs, 20 cardiologists, and ten nephrologists.
 Almost all physicians surveyed (98 percent) stated they recommended HBPM to their patients with hypertension.
-Overall, 81 percent of hypertensive patients were recommended to measure home BP (85 percent of those treated by cardiologists, 85 percent by nephrologists, and 76 percent by GPs) (Setia et al, 2017).
-Barriers to its adoption through understanding and training need to be overcome in the three stakeholders: patients, clinicians, and health system.
+Overall, 81 percent of hypertensive patients were recommended to measure home BP (85 percent of those treated by cardiologists, 85 percent by nephrologists, and 76 percent by GPs) (Setia et al, 2017).10 Barriers to its adoption through understanding and training need to be overcome in the three stakeholders: patients, clinicians, and health system.8